pointedsand/snake/README.md

 # Snake

-Snake game written in C using ncurses library
+A basic snake game written in C using ncurses.

 Use arrow keys to move.